theolivenbaum/resin/README.md

 ## Fast fuzzy scan

-Who would even consider an alternative product if it didn't beat the competion on one or more accounts?

 Resin indexing is currently 30% slower than the latest .Net version of Lucene.
 That's being sorted next.
 On the other hand fuzzy querying is 12% faster than that Lucene version when querying an index weighting 2M English Wikimedia documents, on a machine able to run 4 threads in parallel.
 More about the test [here](https://github.com/kreeben/resin/wiki/Lucene.Net-and-Resin's-querying-performance-benchmarked).

 ## Documentation